sagemath/trac_to_gh/Issue 7408.md

 # Issue 7408: Improve the speed of RSK

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7408

 Original creator: mhansen